MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-replication-management-pack-terms-and-definitions.md

 - **Virtual Subscriber**

-  Virtual Subscriber is a virtual entity serves to represent a real Subscriber on the diagram view for a Replication Database Health.
+  Virtual Subscriber is a virtual entity that serves to represent a real Subscriber on the diagram view for a Replication Database Health.

 - **Virtual Publication Host**